-Documentation Requirements The methodology for determining the total uncertainty of measurement shall be computed using the root-sum square formula as follows: Error rms = $\sqrt{\sum (U_N)^2}$ where $U_N$ = Individual uncertainty of variable N (%) N = Mass flow rate, electrical power input or delta T In deriving the measurement errors contributed by flow meters, an additional 1% is to be included in the computation.
+The methodology for determining the total uncertainty of measurement shall be computed using the root-sum square formula as follows: $Error{rms} = \sqrt{\sum (U_N)^2} \qquad \qquad where$ $U_N = $ Individual uncertainty of variable N (%) N = Mass flow rate, electrical nower input or delta T In deriving the measurement errors contributed by flow meters, an additional 1% is to be included in the computation.
 The following shall be submitted: Detailed schematic drawings of the instruments locations and locations of test plugs.
-The instruments locations and locations of test plugs.
-The instruments locations and locations of test plugs.
-Design Stage Technical specifications and / or sample data sheets/ product information for instruments and meters.
-Calculation of and to and recovery and the control of the contr Calculation of end to end measurement uncertainty.
-Detailed drawings and schematics of the power measurement strategies for the air conditioning system • Detailed drawings and schematics of the power measurement strategies for the air conditioning system (inclusive of the air distribution equipment).
-Pressure drop due to flow meter, such as reduced bore flow meter, needs to be computed in pump head calculation.
-For new installation, projects should design to use accurate flow meter with lesser pressure drop.
-Projects are encouraged to use metering current transformers of Class 0.5 or better to achieve better accuracy.
+Design Stage • Technical specifications and / or sample data sheets/ product information for instruments and meters.
+Calculation of end to end measurement uncertainty. • Detailed drawings and schematics of the power measurement strategies for the air conditioning system (inclusive of the air distribution equipment). • Pressure drop due to flow meter, such as reduced bore flow meter, needs to be computed in pump head calculation.
+For new installation, projects should design to use accurate flow meter with lesser pressure drop. • Projects are encouraged to use metering current transformers of Class 0.5 or better to achieve better accuracy.
 Commitment to comply with the requirements.
 The performance verification may include on-site testing by BCA officers.
-A heat balance-substantiating test for water cooled chilled-water plant to be computed in accordance with BCA Code on Periodic Energy Audit of Building Cooling System shall be submitted with the following information: Energy Audit report (GM NRB: 2015).
+A heat balance- substantiating test for water cooled chilled-water plant to be computed in accordance with BCA Code on Periodic Energy Audit of Building Cooling System shall be submitted with the following information: Energy Audit report (GM NRB: 2015).
 Extracts of the instrumentation specifications and brochures.
 Instrumentation calibration certificates.
-As-built schematic drawings showing the location of each power meters, flow meters and temperature sensors.
-BMS screenshots showing the relevant calibration inputs have been entered for the temperature measurement.
-Operation • Site requirement: To determine the chilled-water plant efficiency, airside efficiency and total system efficiency using the following operation data/ installations to demonstrate compliance with the design specifications: Document - From Building Management System (for handover Chilled-water plant kW/RT, Air distribution system kW/RT, Total system kW/RT to FM) CHWS, CHWR, CWS & CWR temperatures of the header to be checked for consistency against the temperatures of individual chillers and/or individual branches CHW & CW - header flow rate to be checked for consistency against the flow rate(s) of individual branches The accuracy of the programmed formula for the computation of the kW/RT of the various parameters - From the operating chiller panel(s): CHWS, CHWR, CWS & CWR temperatures to be checked for consistency against the BMS data Approach of CHWS/CWS with refrigerant evaporating/condensing temperature Location of the chilled-water flow meter(s) installed to comply with manufacturer's recommendations As-Built Purchase Summary
+As-built schematic drawings showing the location of each power meters, flow meters and temperature sensors. • BMS screenshots showing the relevant calibration inputs have been entered for the temperature measurement. • Site requirement: To determine the chilled-water plant efficiency, airside efficiency and total system Operation efficiency using the following operation data/ installations to demonstrate compliance with the design Document specifications: (for handover - From Building Management System to FM) Childed-water plant kw/k1, Air distribution system kw/k1, Total system kw/k1 · CHWS, CHWR, CWS & CWR temperatures of the fielder to be checked for consistency against the temperatures of individual chillers and (or individual branches) \sim hranches The accuracy of the programmed formula for the computation of the kW/RT of the various parameters - From the operating chiller panel(s): CHWS.
+CHWR.
+CWS & CWR temperatures to be checked for consistency against the BMS data Approach of CHWS/CWS with refrigerant evaporating/condensing temperature Location of the chilled-water flow meter(s) installed to comply with manufacturer's recommendations Durchase As-Built